 To receive a certificate in Missions, the student must receive a passing grade (60% or higher) in the following courses totaling 18 credits.
-First Year Orientation is also required for this certificate.
+Introduction to School and Church Life is also required for this certificate.

-Introduction to Missions (2)

-Biblical Interpretation (3)

-Church Leadership and Ministry Development (2)

-Bible Study Methods (3)

-History of Missions (2)

-Building Blocks of Church Planting (2)

-Finances on the Mission Field (2)
+Personal Evangelism and Discipleship (2) Introduction to Missions (2) Biblical Interpretation (3) Church Leadership and Ministry Development (2) Bible Study Methods (3) History of Missions (2) Building Blocks of Church Planting (2) Finances on the Mission Field (2)